Back to Poems

 About Mikhail Lermontov

-Mikhail Lermontov (1814-1841) is considered to be one of Russia’s greatest romantic poets.
-Only 26 years’ old when he died, Lermontov had already established himself as a brilliant and gifted poet and thinker, prose writer, and playwright, the successor of Pushkin, and the founder of Russian psychological prose.
+Mikhail Lermontov (Михаи́л Ю́рьевич Ле́рмонтов, 1814-1841) is considered one of Russia’s greatest Romantic poets.
+Only twenty-six years old at the time of his death, Lermontov had already established himself as a brilliant poet and thinker, a major prose writer and playwright, the successor of Pushkin, and the founder of Russian psychological prose.

 About This Poem